verbb/events/docs/developers/ticket.md

 `price` | The listing price of the ticket.
 `availableFrom` | The date from which this ticket is available for sale.
 `availableTo` | The date until which this ticket is available for sale.
-`isAvailable` | Whether this ticket is available for purchase.
-This will be `true` unless the 'Available From/To' dates do not match the current time, or if the ticket has been fully purchased.

 ## Methods